binzailani3136/crudl-example-express/README.md

 Open your browser and go to ``http://localhost:3000/crudl-rest/`` or ``http://localhost:3000/crudl-graphql/`` and login with the demo user (demo/demo).

 ### Install crudl-admin-rest (REST)
+IMPORTANT: This step is optional and you only need to run watchify if you actually change files within the folder /crudl-admin-rest/.

 Go to /crudl-admin-rest/ and install the npm packages, then run watchify:

 ```